ds640c/file-search/README.md

 The program should search files in specified path for the specified regex, with the following options available:

-     -c  Look for the regex in file contents; otherwise look at the filename.
+     -c  Look for the regex in file contents in addition to the filename.
+Otherwise just the filename.

      -r  Walk the directory structure recursively, examining all sub-folders, sub-sub-folder, etc. Otherwise just look in the specified directory.